KratosMultiphysics/Examples/mmg_remeshing_examples/use_cases/beam2D/README.md

 - *StructuralMechanicsApplication*
 - *MeshingApplication* with the *MMG* module

-The problem  corresponds th following, a steel cantilever 10x1 and considering as only load self-weight:
+The problem corresponds with a steel cantilever 10x1 and considering as only load self-weight:
 <p align="center">
   <img src="data/beam.png" alt="Beam." style="width: 600px;"/>
 </p>